apache/shardingsphere/docs/blog/content/material/2022_06_16_Understanding_Apache_ShardingSphere's_SPI_and_why_it’s_simpler_than_Dubbo’s.en.md

      * @return new instance of dialect table meta data loader */ public static Optional<DialectTableMetaDataLoader> newInstance(final DatabaseType databaseType) {
-        return TypedSPIRegistry.findRegisteredService(DialectTableMetaDataLoader.class, databaseType.getName());
+        return TypedSPIRegistry.findService(DialectTableMetaDataLoader.class, databaseType.getName());
     }
 }
 ```
 Here you can see that a static block is used, and all the `DialectTableMetaDataLoader` implementation classes are registered through `ShardingSphereServiceLoader.register` while class loading is in process.
-By using `TypedSPIRegistry.findRegisteredService`, we can get our specified spi extension class.
+By using `TypedSPIRegistry.findService`, we can get our specified spi extension class.

 ```
-TypedSPIRegistry.findRegisteredService(final Class<T> spiClass, final String type)
+TypedSPIRegistry.findService(final Class<T> spiClass, final String type)
 ```
-So we just have to pay attention to `ShardingSphereServiceLoader.register` and `ypedSPIRegistry.findRegisteredService` approaches.
+So we just have to pay attention to `ShardingSphereServiceLoader.register` and `TypedSPIRegistry.findService` approaches.

 **`ShardingSphereServiceLoader`**